 - Stay away from the passive voice.

-writing to an interested, intelligent reader, one who understands the electric utility industry but who perhaps doesn't have in-depth knowledge in your
+writing to an interested, intelligent reader, one who understands the electric power industry but who perhaps doesn't have in-depth knowledge in your

 - Use concrete examples.
 Our readers want to see how issues and techniques

 For general editorial style, EP follows The Chicago Manual of Style

-For a feature article, your manuscript should be 2,000 to 4,000 words long.
-For a review, you should shoot for 1,000 to 2,000.
+For a feature article, your manuscript should be 2,000 to 3,500 words long.

 As the author, you are responsible for the facts in the article you submit.